grantcarthew/start-prototype/docs/cli/start-config-agent.md

 : URL to model documentation, helping users understand available models and their capabilities.

 **default_model** (optional)
-: Model alias to use when `--model` flag not provided.
+: Model name to use when `--model` flag not provided.
 If omitted, the first model in the `models` table is used.

 **models** (optional)
-: Table of user-defined model aliases mapping to full model identifiers.
-Each agent can define its own aliases.
+: Table of user-defined model names mapping to full model identifiers.
+Each agent can define its own names.

 ## Subcommands